 Overview of the funding Number of pupils and sports funding received

-The school continued to use the Sports Premium to improve the quality, quantity and breadth of PE across the school by employing a Specialist Sports Coach to deliver PE to all students.
+The ongoing impact of Covid 19 has had an impact on the extent to which the school has been able to develop it’s PE skills and offer across the school.
+Good use was made of the school’s on-line learning platform to provide Parents with ideas, skills and support to develop physical activity at home with their child.
+Once fully back in session, the school continued to use the Sports Premium to improve the quality, quantity and breadth of PE across the school by employing a Specialist Sports Teacher for an extended time to develop the PE teaching skills of Class teams and extend the range of Sports on offer.
 The PE specialist built upon the excellent progress made previously to maximise participation and engagement by continuing to find new ways to deliver sport to a diverse group of students, some of whom have significant physical and sensory impairments in an interesting and creative way.

 0% of Year 6s in 2020/21 met the national requirement to;

 swim competently, confidently and proficiently over a distance of at least 25 metres

 use a range of strokes effectively, for example, front crawl, backstroke and breaststroke

 This was in part to the inability to access swimming throughout the year due to Covid restrictions, but also due to the severe special needs that students at Exeter House have.